Scientific American: History

 In the years after World War II, the magazine fell into decline.
 In 1948, three partners who were planning on starting a new popular science magazine, to be called The Sciences, purchased the assets of the old Scientific American instead and put its name on the designs they had created for their new magazine.
-Thus the partners—publisher Gerard Piel, editor Dennis Flanagan, and general manager Donald H. Miller, Jr.essentially created a new magazine.
+Thus the partners—publisher Gerard Piel, editor Dennis Flanagan, and general manager Donald H. Miller Jr. essentially created a new magazine.
 Miller retired in 1979, Flanagan and Piel in 1984, when Gerard Piel's son Jonathan became president and editor; circulation had grown fifteen-fold since 1948.
 In 1986, it was sold to the Holtzbrinck Publishing Group of Germany, which has owned it until the Springer-Nature merger.
 In the fall of 2008, Scientific American was put under the control of Holtzbrinck's Nature Publishing Group division.

 Donald Miller died in December 1998, Gerard Piel in September 2004 and Dennis Flanagan in January 2005.
 Mariette DiChristina became editor-in-chief after John Rennie stepped down in June 2009, and stepped down herself in September 2019.
 In April 2020, Laura Helmuth assumed the role of editor-in-chief.

-The magazine is the oldest continually published magazine in the United States.
+The magazine is the oldest continuously published magazine in the United States.

-In 2009 the publisher notified collegiate libraries that yearly subscription prices for the magazine would increase by nearly 500% for print and 50% for online access to $1,500 yearly.
+In 2009, the publisher notified collegiate libraries that yearly subscription prices for the magazine would increase by nearly 500% for print and 50% for online access to $1,500 yearly.

-In 2013, Danielle N. Lee, a female scientist who blogged at Scientific American, was called a "whore" in an email by an editor at the science website Biology Online after refusing to write professional content without compensation.
-When Lee, outraged about the email, wrote a rebuttal on her Scientific American blog, the editor-in-chief of Scientific American, Mariette DiChristina, removed the post.
-DiChristina cited legal reasons for removing the blog.
-The editor at Biology Online was fired after the incident.